goFrendiAsgard/zaruba/docs/core-concepts/project/task/task-anatomy.md

 # SaveLog

 Whether task log should be saved or not.

-You can see the saved logs by invoking:
+To see the task logs you can invoke:

 ```
 zaruba please showLog [taskName]